mdn/content/files/en-us/web/api/gpudevice/createbindgroup/index.md

 - `descriptor`
   - : An object containing the following properties:
     - `entries`
       - : An array of entry objects describing the resources to expose to the shader.
-There will be one for each corresponding binding described by the {{domxref("GPUBindGroupLayout")}} referenced in `layout`.
+There will be one for each corresponding entry described by the {{domxref("GPUBindGroupLayout")}} referenced in `layout`.
 Each entry object has the following properties:
         - `binding`
           - : A number representing a unique identifier for this resource binding, which matches the `binding` value of a corresponding {{domxref("GPUBindGroupLayout")}} entry.
 In addition, it corresponds to a [`@binding`](https://gpuweb.github.io/gpuweb/wgsl/#attribute-binding) attribute in the shader code contained in the {{domxref("GPUShaderModule")}} used in a related pipeline.
         - `resource`